thinkmuneeb/grades_spread_sheets/ReadMe.txt

 7 Oct 2020:
     10PM:
+        Progress:
+        I did some coding in python.
+I was trying to implement relative grading.
+Python skills were weak.
+So I will revise python in Sololearn app and code tomorrow IA.

+        Thoughts:
+        0. Sort on excel sheet.
+X concept in softdev.

         I = No grade
         I want to apply these features.
 Now.
         1. grades_relative(marks_list, rule) #marks the list with grades.